Polish

 Toxic people have radar for happiness.

-She turned up like she’d never done anything wrong, all soft voice and pity eyes, like she was the victim of a life that just happened to her.
-She used my wife to weasel her way in, little messages, little visits, little “I’m trying now, I’ve changed” performances.
+She turned up like she’d never done anything wrong, all soft voice and pitiful eyes, like she was the victim of a life that just happened to her.
+She used my wife to weasel her way in, little messages, little visits, little loving mother-in-law performances.

-For a bit I wanted to believe it.
-Not because I’m stupid, but because hope is a dangerous thing when you’ve been starving of it your whole life.
-You tell yourself maybe she’s older now, maybe she’s tired, maybe she finally realised what she did but truth was I didn’t have it in me to fight her off, I was just so tired trying to provide and do what was right so it felt easier to accept her bullshit and at least pretend to believe her.
-If she’s lying I can always cut her off, so I thought.
+For a bit, I wanted to believe it.
+Not because I’m stupid, but because hope is a dangerous thing when you’ve been starved of it your whole life.
+You tell yourself maybe she’s older now, maybe she’s tired, maybe she finally realised what she did but truth was I didn’t have it in me to fight her off, I was just so tired trying to provide and do what was right so it felt easier to accept her bullshit and at least pretend to believe her even if i keep her at arms length.
+If she’s lying, I can always cut her off... so I thought.

 She hadn’t changed.
 She’d just got smarter.

-Life weren’t perfect with my wife and me.
+Life wasn’t perfect with my wife and me.

 Money pressure, stress, all the usual stuff that grinds people down, but mum poured poison into the cracks.
 Whispered that I was a screw-up, that I’d never be stable, that my wife should protect our daughter from me.
 She did it in that slow way, drip by drip, so it never looked like an attack, just “concern”.